inet-framework/inet/showcases/general/parsim/doc/index.rst

 When the simulations are run in Qtenv, all modules are present in all Qtenv windows.
 However, Qtenv uses placeholder modules for those which are not in the partition the Qtenv instance is running.
 These placeholder modules are empty.

-However, one can still observe the messages going between partitions in the Qtenv windows.
+However, one can still observe the messages going between partitions in the Qtenv packet log.

-**TODO** in the packet log / in the qtenv packet log
+.. **TODO** in the packet log / in the qtenv packet log

 Sources: :download:`omnetpp.ini <../omnetpp.ini>`, :download:`Network.ned <../Network.ned>`